• Menu

 According to legend, Lincoln Memorial Park was established in 1923 by F. B. Miller.
 Pharr would cut down lynching victims he found hanging from trees and would bury these people in secret on the grounds of the Lincoln Memorial Cemetery so that they have a dignified resting place.
 He was caught by Miller, the landowner, performing one of these burials, and taken aback by Pharr’s compassion for these people, he sold the property to Pharr at a highly discounted price.

-What is known for sure is that Pharr began purchasing pieces of the property starting in 1923 from F. B Miller & Company.
+What is known for sure is that Pharr began purchasing pieces of the property in 1923 from F. B Miller & Company.
 Lincoln Memorial Park was officially incorporated on May 9, 1924.
-By 1937, Pharr had purchased the entire 20 acres and had the lots consolidated into one property under his ownership.
-Under Pharr’s ownership, Lincoln Memorial Park was touted as “The Finest Colored Cemetery in the South”, with many of Miami’s notable black citizens buried here.
+By 1937, Pharr had purchased the entire 20 acres and consolidated the lots into one property under his ownership.
+Under Pharr’s ownership, Lincoln Memorial Park was touted as “The Finest Colored Cemetery in the South,” with many of Miami’s notable black citizens buried there.

 Dana Dorsey

 Probably the most well-known citizen buried at Lincoln Memorial Park is Dana Albert Dorsey.
 Dorsey was born in Quitman, Georgia, in March 1868.
 According to his daughter, Dorsey was a superintendent at a Sunday school and had a son, Ezekiel Dorsey.
-It’s unknown what happened, but he got a raft and left Georgia, heading south and landing in Palatka where he lived for a number of years.
+It’s unknown what happened, but he got a raft and left Georgia, heading south and landing in Palatka, where he lived for several years.
 He later came to Miami in 1896 and worked as a carpenter for Henry Flagler’s Florida East Coast Railroad.

-Since he was black, Dorsey couldn’t get financing so he paid everything in cash, building capital by purchasing land from Julia Tuttle and other established white citizens, building homes on those lots, and renting them out.
+Since he was black, Dorsey couldn’t get financing, so he paid everything in cash.
+He built capital by purchasing land from Julia Tuttle and other established white citizens, building homes on those lots, and renting them out.

 Dorsey owned vast amounts of property throughout Dade County.
-One of the earliest land purchases Dorsey made was from Joseph T. Frow on July 22, 1900.
-The property is located around 3277 Charles Avenue in Coconut Grove, a neighborhood where other black pioneers resided such as Mariah brown and E. W. F. Stirrup, and a few lots down from where the Coconut Grove Playhouse would later be constructed.
+One of Dorsey’s earliest land purchases was from Joseph T. Frow on July 22, 1900.
+The property is located around 3277 Charles Avenue in Coconut Grove.
+In this neighborhood, other black pioneers resided, such as Mariah Brown and E. W. F. Stirrup, and a few lots down from where the Coconut Grove Playhouse would later be constructed.

 In 1913, Dorsey built his personal residence at 250 NW 9th Street in Overtown.
 The original home was demolished in 1990, and the current home on the property is a replica built by the Black History Archives & Research Foundation of South Florida.
-Not too far from his home, Dorsey constructed The Dorsey Hotel in 1920, Miami’s first black-owned hotel, where many black entertainers stayed such as Nat King Cole, Billy Eckstine, and Dinah Washington.
+Not too far from his home, Dorsey constructed The Dorsey Hotel in 1920, Miami’s first black-owned hotel.
+Many black entertainers stayed there, such as Nat King Cole, Billy Eckstine, and Dinah Washington.
 The hotel burned down in January 1981.

 He invested heavily in the community, financing parks, libraries, and schools in black neighborhoods.
-He established the Miami Dorsey High School in 1936 which still exists today as the D. A. Dorsey Technical College.
+He established the Miami Dorsey High School in 1936, which remains today as the D. A. Dorsey Technical College.
 He also founded the Negro Savings Bank and helped finance numerous business ventures of other black citizens.
 At the time of his death in 1940, he owned real estate valued at $50,000 and stocks, bonds, and cash amounting to $10,000.

 Lincoln Memorial Park | Photo © 2018 Bullet, www.abandonedfl.com